hparra/hparra.github.io/sql.md

 `SELECT`
 - is used to select which columns to include
-- can use `AS` with each column to alias its name
+- can use `AS` operator with each column to alias its name
 - uses the `ALL` keyword by default

 `FROM`
 - identifies tables that contain desired columns
 - can use `JOIN`, `INNER JOIN`, etc.
-- can use `AS` with each table to alias its name
+- can use `AS` operator with each table to alias its name
 - can use a subquery to generate a temporary table

 `WHERE`